-Such dangers include unfair dismissal cases due to dismissal for behaviour at a work Christmas party.
-In Keenan v Leighton Boral Amey Joint Venture FWC 3156 (26 June 2015) it was found that an employee had been unfairly dismissed after he had behaved offensively at a work Christmas party event.
+Dangers that can occur as a result of Christmas party conduct can include unfair dismissal cases due to dismissal for bad behaviour at the party.
+For example, in Keenan v Leighton Boral Amey Joint Venture FWC 3156 (26 June 2015), it was found that an employee had been unfairly dismissed after he had behaved offensively at a work Christmas party event.

-The employee had used offensive language to several off his colleagues and told a female colleague his mission for the night was to find out what colour her undergarments were.
+The employee had used offensive language to several of his colleagues and told a female colleague his mission for the night was to find out what colour her undergarments were.

-Ultimately, the FWC found that the employee was unfairly dismissed because the employer did not apply their sexual harassment policy consistently throughout the company and this had been an isolated incident for the employee.
+Ultimately, the FWC found that the employee was unfairly dismissed because the employer did not apply their sexual harassment policy consistently throughout the company and this alleged misconduct had been an isolated incident for the employee involved.

 Lesson for Employers

 As an employer, you need to be proactive about protecting yourself from potential claims being bought forward by employees.
-As the work Christmas party has a close connection to the workplace, policies around bullying, anti-discrimination, sexual harassment and workplace health and safety should still be applicable.
+As the work Christmas party has a close connection to the workplace, policies around bullying, anti-discrimination, sexual harassment and workplace health and safety should still be considered to be applicable.

 Some steps an employer can take to reduce risk at the work Christmas party are: